 The figure below depicts the current US Telephony PSTN architecture and interconnect model.
 This architecture is characterized by:

-One or more end office local switching systems interconnected within a Local Access and Transport Area (LATA).
+One or more end office local switching systems interconnected within a limited geographic area (e.g., LATA or MSA)..

-One or more inter-exchange carrier networks providing interconnect services between these LATA based local networks.
+One or more inter-exchange carrier networks providing interconnect services between these networks.

 Figure 4.
 1 - Current US Telephony PSTN Interconnect Model

-The end office switches may be supporting wireline, wireless, and/or cable services.
-The will interconnect through tandem switches or through direct connections.
+The end office switches may be supporting voice service via wireline, wireless, and/or cable –based access networks.
+They will interconnect through tandem switches or through direct connections.

 Interconnectivity between LATAs is provided by transit carrier networks.
-These networks are comprised of Class 4 (C4) switches that provide interconnect services between other Class 4, tandem switches, and access carrier networks.
-An inter-exchange carrier’s class 4 switch may connect to an access tandem and/or directly to the access switches within a LATA.
+These networks provide interconnect services between access carrier networks.
+An inter-exchange carrier’s network may connect to an access tandem and/or directly to the end office switches.

 VoIP Interconnection Basic Configuration